PHart3/2-groups-agda/README.md

 We have found that type-checking directly on a MacOS with an M1 chip is much faster (see `Final/README.md`).

+**Important:** Comment out the final two imports in `Final/Final-thms` to reduce the type-checking by over an hour.
+Doing so will check all relevant type equivalences but not the biequivalence.

 ## Acknowledgement